mckayb/website/README.md

   * `postgresql.postgresqlPassword`
   * `postgresql.postgresqlDatabase`

+If you updated the name of the image container in the `stack.yaml`, replace that too under `image.repository` and `image.tag`.

 Add the following line into your `/etc/hosts` file.
 Replace the ip with the result of running `minikube ip`.
 Replace the url with whatever you used for the `ingress.hosts` value.
 ```